jmariondev/jmariondev.github.io/pgp.md

 ## Importing ##

-You can pipe this page straight into `gpg --import`:
+You can pipe this page straight into `gpg --import` (be sure to verify the fingerprint matches the one below after doing so):

 ```bash
 $ curl https://jmarion.dev/pgp/ | gpg --import